StarScuffle/Broforce_Character_tracker/README.md

 a 1080p screen for Broforce to be played in fullscreen mode on (I plan to update for different resolutions in the future)

-Due to the way the system works currently you'll likely need a second monitor to see the program this'll be one of the first things I go about fixing

 Broforce must be run on your main monitor as currently that's the only location the program looks at

 Nothing can be blocking the character icon in the bottom left of the screen and that's how the program identifies which character has been rolled